HEADS-project/MODELS-2015-tutorial/README.md

 To follow this tutorial, you need to have the ThingML editor and compilers.
 They are released as plugins for the Eclipse IDE.
 There are two different options for installing the ThingML tools:

 * [Download the latest HEADS IDE Eclipse bundle](http://coreff5.istic.univ-rennes1.fr/jenkins/job/headside/ws/products.minimal/target/products/).
 This bundle contains all the HEADS plugins already installed.
+If you attended the tutorial at MODELS 2015, you got the HEADS IDE on a USB stick.

 * Install the ThingML plugin in your own installation of Eclipse.
 [Follow the instructions](http://thingml.org/pmwiki.php?n=Main.OnlineDemo) on how to install the eclipse plugins.

 To check if the ThingML editor is properly installed, open a sample ".thingml" file.
 It should open with the ThingML editor (text editor with syntax highlighting).
 To check if the compilers are properly installed, right-click on a ".thingml" file.
 You should have a "HEADS / ThingML" sub-menu in the context menu.
 This sub-menu allows calling the different ThingML compilers.

 > Note: To run the generated Java code, we assume you have a JDK properly installed, as well as Maven.
 For Node.JS code, you need to install Node.JS.
 For Posix C, you need a GCC-Make toolchain (also possible on Windows using CygWin).
-Finally, to run the arduino code you need to install the Arduino IDE and have an Arduino board.
+Finally, to run the arduino code you need to install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and have an Arduino board.
 You will find more details later in this document.

 ### 1. Hello World!